perzeuss/dify-plugin-webhook/README.md

 ## Webhook Dify Plugin

 **Author:** perzeuss
-**Version:** 0.2.1
+**Version:** 0.3.0
 **Type:** Extension

 ---

 ### Description

-This project is a Dify Plugin that allows users to trigger Dify applications using webhooks seamlessly.
+This project is a Dify Plugin that enables seamless triggering of Dify applications using webhooks.
 With this plugin, you can effortlessly initiate both chatflows and workflows through HTTP requests. 🚀

 ### Getting Started

-To utilize this plugin, you must define an `api_key` upon installation unless the API key location is set to `none`.
-This key will authenticate your requests to the Dify webhook endpoints: Chatflow and Workflow.
+To utilize this plugin, you must define an `api_key` unless the API key location is set to `none`.
+This key authenticates your requests to the Dify webhook endpoints: Chatflow and Workflow.

 ### Installation

 1. **Create Endpoint**:
    In the Endpoints section, click the "+" icon to create a unique webhook domain.
 You can choose any name you want.
-Each endpoint can get its own configuration, such as its own credentials.
+Each endpoint can have its own configuration, such as individualized credentials.

 2. **Configure API Key**:
    After installing the plugin, ensure you have set up an API key in your settings, unless using the `none` option for the API key location.
-For other configurations, this key is necessary for authenticating requests to the endpoints.
+For other configurations, this key is necessary for authenticating requests.
 Follow the input prompts in your preferred language for easy configuration.

 3. **Configure API Key Location**:
-   The API key can be passed in multiple ways to ensure compatibility with 3rd party systems that will call your webhook:
+   The API key can be utilized in various ways for compatibility with 3rd party systems:
    - `X-API-Key` header
    - URL query parameter `difyToken`
    - `none` (no API key required)

+4. **Middleware Support**:
+   The plugin now supports the use of custom middlewares.
+Contributors are encouraged to add more middlewares to the collection.
+Middlewares can be applied for request validation, implementing request mappings, etc.

+5. **Specify Input Handling**:
+   You have the option to specify whether to use `req.body.inputs` or the entire `req.body` for input variables.
+This flexibility enhances integration with third-party systems that don't support defining the request payload.

-4. **Available Endpoints**:
+6. **Available Endpoints**:
-   You will get two endpoint URLs that you can copy and use:
+   You have access to two endpoint URLs:
    - **Chatflow Endpoint**
    - **Workflow Endpoint**